First statute of the IMRO: Memoirs' controversy

 According to Poparsov, the first statute's swatch was sent to be printed in Romania, where it burned down in a fire and its publication failed.
 However, according to the IMRO activist Lazar Gyurov (1872-1931), the first statute and regulations were printed in a very limited quantity in Thessaloniki after 1894.
 According to Gyurov's claims, he had hidden one copy each of the statutes and regulations, but he did not manage to keep them because they fell apart due to poor storage conditions.
 It is known that the first statute was prepared by Petar Poparsov and was adopted at the beginning of 1894, and according to some reports, the first regulations were developed by Ivan Hadzhinikolov either in the same year or in 1895.
 The data presented by Gyurov has raised the question of whether the foundational documents of the Organization were really printed in Thessaloniki for the first time.
 It is known also that another early statute and regulations adopted in 1896, were printed in Sofia in 1897, by Gyorche Petrov and Gotse Delchev.
 According to Gyorche Petrov, before the drafting of the second statute and regulations in 1896, there were available others, which were still in use, that suggests there were earlier printed statutes and regulations after all.

 The first statute allowed the membership only for Bulgarians and this is confirmed by Tatarchev in his memoirs from 1936 as follows: "it was allowed that every Bulgarian, from any region, could be a member", as well as in the memoirs of other revolutionaries.
 According to Hristo Matov, although the first statute allowed the membership only to Bulgarians Exarchists, in practice the leaders of the Organization didn't prohibit the membership of Patriarchists, Uniates and Protestants of all local nationalities, According to Ivan Hadzhinikolov, membership was open to everyone from Macedonia.
 According to Tatarchev's recollections, the decision about the change of the statute, so that not only Bulgarians could be members of the organization, was taken in 1896.
-Per the SMAC activist Vladislav Kovachev the first statute of the IMRO allowed the membership only for Bulgarians within a special article.
+Per the Supreme Macedonian-Adrianople Committee (SMAC) activist Vladislav Kovachev the first statute of the IMRO allowed the membership only for Bulgarians within a special article.
 According to the revolutionary Nikola Altaparmakov (1873-1953), a revolutionary committee was founded in Thessaloniki in 1893, and per its first statute, any Bulgarian could be its member.
 Dimitar Vlahov maintained that initially, the organization worked only among Bulgarians who belonged to the Bulgarian Exarchate.
+Later, when the leaders of the organization saw that the idea of the liberation of Macedonia could find supporters among the Bulgarian non-Еxarchists, as well as among other nationalities, and under the influence of some leftist views, they amended the organization's statutes to the effect that any Macedonian could be a member, regardless of nationality, as long as he accepted its principles.